guicheffer/currency-exchange/README.md

   - Many things here could have been improved such as folder structures, api calls, error handling, logs, etc;
   - I think we should review peer dependencies on packages.json - we could use some sort of `Dependabot` in order to make it able to recognize security updates (even GitHub) could do that for us;
   - Design system could be a extracted package on its own since there are many ways of setting colors and variables across the styles (app level);
+  - Tests
+    - There's a lot of space for improving tests and, of course, improving the concept of TDD (which was not applied during the development of this app);
 - [ ] **Performance** <br/>
   I believe there's a lot of space for performance here
 - [ ] **Reusable Code** <br/>